A collaborative toy for elephants in captivity

 Table For Two is a collaborative installation designed for elephants in captivity, giving them the autonomy, and encouraging species-specific behaviors, for example social interaction and play behavior.
 Most elephants in captivity are taken from the wild, and kept in a confining area, such as a zoo, circus, or camp.1 Elephants typically have very strong social bonds within and among their family groups.2 The traumatic in captivity experience disturbed their social behavior which they normally learn from a family.
 Our project offers an experimental approach for elephants in the sanctuary, functions as an encouragement tool for elephants to be collaborative.
 Especially during the winter time, elephants spend most of their time inside the barn where has less space and limited activities.
 Table For Two was initiated in respond to the social, cognitive and sensory need of our users, with consideration toward sustainable material choices, and an ‘nonanthropocentric’- driven thinking.

 The project proceeded along the cross-disciplinary course Design for Nonhuman Kinds: Toys for Elephants led by Sara Black and Peter J Zerillo at the School of the Art Institute of Chicago.
 In this course, we, the human designers were challenged to think “outside the human” to design and build cognitive tools to enrich the lives of the lives of elephants in captivity.
-Through the spring 2019 till the summer, we worked with scientists, sanctuary staff, as well as contemporary theorists to study elephant subjectivity, and travelled to The Elephant Sanctuary in Hohenwald, Tennessee, the home of African and Asian elephant herds.
+Through the spring 2019 till the summer, we worked with scientists, sanctuary staff, as well as contemporary theorists to study elephant subjectivity, and travelled to an Elephant Scantuary, the home of African and Asian elephant herds.

 Exploratory theoretical research through readings and discussion.